 Same-game parlays are mostly a tax product.
 The math is genuinely complicated because legs are correlated, but the book has a better correlation model than you do unless you've built one.
 Stick to 2- or 3-leg SGPs with a clear correlation thesis, devig each leg, compare to a correlation-adjusted true price, and walk if the book's hold is over about 8 to 10 percent.
 For everything else, prefer straight bets — they win the long game.

-If you want the cleanest version of correlated player exposure, our DFS lineups and props page let you stack players with explicit correlation modeling rather than a hidden book multiplier.
+If you want the cleanest version of correlated player exposure, the /gridiron DFS lineup tools and the /marketplace community models let you stack players with explicit correlation modeling rather than a hidden book multiplier.

 Bet responsibly — set limits, never chase losses.